Best Hygiene and Grooming Products for Dobermans

 Best Tooth Care Products

 This Toothbrush Kit – This is a solid kit that’s priced right.
-It has the finger brushes that I use nightly along with a few normal bristle type brushes which can be really handy to have.
+It has the finger brushes that I use nightly along with a few normal bristle-type brushes which can be really handy to have.

 This Toothpaste – This “Vet’s Best” Enzymatic toothpaste is awesome.
 I’m not sure what flavor it is but my Dobie absolutely loves the taste.
 He’s even excited for tooth brushing time because of it.
 A lot of Doberman owners use this with great results including me.
 Completely safe for dogs (unlike human toothpaste).
 Great smelling breath afterward also!